EEXCESS/peas/README.md

 - an unlinkability protocol (peas_unlink): aims at hiding users identity,
 - an indistinguishability protocol (peas_indist): aims at hiding users intents by obfuscating their queries.

+The request and response formats handled in these protocols are described [here](https://github.com/EEXCESS/documentation/blob/ResultFormatChange/json-exchange-format.md#request-and-response-formats-to-interact-with-the-privacy-proxy).

 ## Indistinguishability

 In its current version, the component offers 2 methods: